May gardening guide: what to do in your garden this May

 While gardeners may be keen to get on with planting, it is crucial to keep an eye on the weather.
 Each spring is different weather-wise.
 In sheltered parts of Oxfordshire, May is a month when more tender plants can be put outside but not in exposed areas.
-By and large, everywhere in the county should be frost-free by the end of May, but it is always an idea to have a fleece or cloche handy.
+But, by and large, everywhere in the county should be frost-free by the end of May, although it is always a good idea to have a fleece or cloche handy.

 Plant outside in the garden